 Since there were various functional currencies used within the entities of the Company, the Company was unable to disclose foreign exchange gains (losses) towards each foreign currency with significant impact.
-The realized and unrealized foreign exchange losses were NT\$6,425 thousand and NT\$10,619 thousand for the years ended December 31, 2021 and 2020, respectively.
+The realized and unrealized foreign exchange gains (losses) were NT\$17,950 thousand and NT\$(6,425) thousand for the years ended December 31, 2022 and 2021, respectively.

-(10) Capital management
+(10)Capital management